 It’s also a good practice to turn off unused lights.
 That way, you can really save up on unnecessary energy expenses.

 Being wise in choosing lightbulbs may involve some research and an increase in initial costs.
-However, energy efficient light bulbs will turn out to be cheaper in the long run, especially when you consider the power savings that you will incur.
+However, energy efficient light bulbs will turn out to be cheaper in the long run.
+This is especially when you consider the power savings that you will incur.

-If you need help in choosing the perfect lighting option for your facility, or if you’re looking for an electrical contractor to set up your lighting system, contact us at Wire Craft and we’ll send a professional to bring your lighting ideas to life.
+Do you need help in choosing the perfect lighting option for your facility?
+If you’re looking for an electrical contractor to set up your lighting system, contact us at Wire Craft.
+We’ll send a professional to bring your lighting ideas to life.